lzim/teampsd/mtl_facilitate_workgroup/checklists/fidelity_training_checklist.md

-## TRAINING Truncated Debriefing Checklist
+## TRAINING Debriefing Checklist (short-form)

-A. Rate Fidelity & Post-Session checklist items 1 & 3:
+## A. Rate Fidelity & Post-Session checklist items 1 & 3:

-1. Time management & trouble-shooting
+### 1. Time management & trouble-shooting

 We achieved _________ (0-100%) of our time stamp marks as planned when we prioritized and practiced during our intersession prep.

-3. How did the co-facilitation model go?
+### 3. How did the co-facilitation model go?

+**Use the following Likert Scale for the Responses below**
+- [ ] 5 Strongly Agree
+- [ ] 4 Agree
-Responses 5 Strongly Agree 4 Agree 3 Neither Agree nor Disagree 2 Disagree 1 Strongly Disagree
+- [ ] 3 Neither Agree nor Disagree

-**Sessions 1-4**
+- [ ] 2 Disagree
+- [ ] 1 Strongly Disagree

+**Sessions 1-4 - Rate the following 5 items.**
-- [ ] We were clear about the purposes or goals of this improvement effort.
+- [ ] 1.
+We were clear about the purposes or goals of this improvement effort.

-- [ ] We recognized the need to partner to create change and improvement.
+- [ ] 2.
+We recognized the need to partner to create change and improvement.

-- [ ] We made VHA data resources in this effort transparent.
+- [ ] 3.
+We made VHA data resources in this effort transparent.

-- [ ] We facilitated greater understanding and local team control over use of VHA data.
+- [ ] 4.
+We facilitated greater understanding and local team control over use of VHA data.

-- [ ] Our (this) team has a clear and shared understanding of the problems we are trying to address.
+- [ ] 5.
+Our (this) team has a clear and shared understanding of the problems we are trying to address.

-**Sessions 5-9**
+**Sessions 5-9 - Rate the following 4 items.**

-- [ ] This project emphasizes what is important to our (this) team.
+- [ ] 1.
+This project emphasizes what is important to our (this) team.

-- [ ] We sought to support our existing capacities to best use our local resources and make local decisions.
+- [ ] 2.
+We sought to support our existing capacities to best use local team resources and make local decisions.

-- [ ] Even though we did not have total agreement, we did reach a kind of consensus that we all accept.
+- [ ] 3.
+Even though we did not have total agreement, we did reach a kind of consensus that our (this) team all accepts.

-- [ ] I feel comfortable with the way decisions are made in the project.
+- [ ] 4.
+We are supporting shared team decision-making in this project.

-**Sessions 10-12**
+**Sessions 10-12- Rate the following 2 items.**

-- [ ] We recognized our local challenges and came up with good solutions.
+- [ ] 1.
+We recognized local challenges for our (this) and came up with good solutions.

-- [ ] We developed strategies that are likely to work for our team.
+- [ ] 2.
+We developed strategies that are likely to work for our (this) team.

-B. Document Intersession & Post-Session checklist items 6, 7 & 9:
+## B. Document Intersession & Post-Session checklist items 6, 7 & 9 (short-form)

-6. What is the team's guiding question and hypotheses? (what are they testing?)
+### 6. What is the team's guiding question and hypotheses? (what are they testing?)

 **Intersession Checklist 1 - 4 Priorities (s1-4)**